 No suitable habitat (i.e., foraging, nesting, or other) was observed for the remaining federally listed threatened and endangered species that are known to occur in the region.
-Critical habitat for the southwestern willow flycatcher and arroyo toad is located along the San Luis Rey River, approximately 1.5 miles north of the site.
-There is no suitable habitat for the southwestern willow flycatcher present within or near the Proposed Project site.
+Critical habitat for the southwestern willow flycatcher and arroyo toad is located along the San Luis Rey River, approximately 0.3 miles northwest and 0.5 miles east of the site.
+There is no suitable habitat for the southwestern willow flycatcher present within the Proposed Project site.